flipcamp/GHbook/shafferintro.md

 ---
 layout: post
-title: Flipping the classroom&#58; three methods
+title: Flipping the Classroom&#58; Three Methods
-author: Kris Shaffer, University of Colorado–Boulder and Bryn Hughes, University of Miami
+author: Kris Shaffer, University of Colorado–Boulder and Bryn Hughes, The University of Miami
 ---

 {{ page.title }}